 - Market — how healthy is the industry the company is in?

 - Money — what is the financial health of the company?

-Each of the M’s relies on different signals.
+Each M relies on different signals.

-Below is a bit on each model (although all the signals utilized are not revealed for obvious reasons).
+Below is a bit on each model (although all the signals utilized are not revealed, for obvious reasons).

 The quality of the market or industry a company competes in is critical.
 If you are part of an industry which is in favor, that serves as a tailwind to push you along.
-Conversely, being in an out of favor space means fewer investors, partners, media and more.
+Conversely, being in an out-of-favor space means fewer investors, partners, media, and more.